A seagull's view of the lighthouse

 lighthouse to receive visits from enemy aircraft.
 Kinnaird

-Head, Pentland Skerries, Stroma and Out Skerries, Auskerry
+Head, Pentland Skerries, Stroma, Out Skerries, Auskerry

 HMS Argyll